-Peter's response enabled our Lord to continue to explain in greater depth the distinction between the complete bath, $lou\bar{o}$ , and the partial, $nipt\bar{o}$ .
-His statement to Peter that He who has bathed $[lou\bar{o}]$ needs only to wash $[nipt\bar{o}]$ his feet and is completely clean [katharos] clarifies the principles of sanctification.
-By using the articular participle of $lou\bar{o}$ , Jesus elevates this statement to a universal principle.
-By extension, anyone who has bathed [washed clean at his first moment of faith in Jesus Christ] need only be partially washed to be completely clean again.
+Peter's response enabled our Lord to continue to explain in greater depth the distinction between the complete bath, louo, and the partial washing, nipto.
+His statement to Peter that "He who has bathed [louo] needs only to wash [nipto] his feet and is completely clean [katharos]" clarifies the principles of sanctification.
+By using the articular participle of louo, Jesus elevates this statement to a universal principle.
+Anyone who has bathed [washed clean positionally at his first moment of faith in Jesus Christ] need only be partially washed subsequently to be experientially clean again.
 Jesus then applies this to the group of disciples, by using a plural you.
 You all are clean, he said, but not all of you all.
 This last statement clarified that Judas Iscariot, soon to betray Jesus, was not justified or positionally cleansed.